radovluk/Smart-Contract-Exercise/05-Re-Entrancy/solution/solution-code/README.md

 ## Task 2: CTU Token Bank

-In this task, the objective is to exploit a cross-function re-entrancy vulnerability in the `CTUTokenBank` contract.
+In this task, the objective is to exploit a cross-function reentrancy vulnerability in the `CTUTokenBank` contract.
 Here's how the exploit works:
 1. The attacker deposits Ether into the `CTUTokenBank`, which increases their balance in the contract.
-2. The attacker then calls the `withdrawEther` function, which is protected by a re-entrancy lock.
-However, while the lock is active, the attacker exploits a function that allows them to buy CTU Tokens (`buyTokens`) using the previous balance.
+2. The attacker then calls the `withdrawEther` function, which is protected by a reentrancy lock.
+However, while the lock is active, the attacker exploits a function that allows them to buy CTU Tokens (`buyTokens`) using their previous balance.
 3. The attacker repeats this process, buying more tokens and withdrawing Ether until they have drained the bank of its Ether balance.
 4. Finally, the attacker withdraws all remaining funds and transfers the stolen Ether to themselves.